-Summary: Explains the theory and practice of achieving 10 bit video output.
+We discuss the theory and practice of achieving 10 bit video output support, and why (or why not!) it may be important.

 This is the way it works for almost all normal scenarios, except for quite cheap or quite expensive monitors - 8 bit video cards and 8 bit LUTs are standard.
 Also, the monitor LUTs are single dimension - that is they only work on one colour at once.
 Good monitors now have so called 3D LUTs which allow them to adjust R, G and B simultaneously, which helps as colour error is rarely just along one axis.